navi6303/AttendanceMarker/README.md

 # AttendanceMarker

-A desktop application called proxymarker or face recognition attendance system using OpenCV and python with a Tkinter GUI interface.
+A desktop application called attendancemarker or face recognition attendance system using OpenCV and python with a Tkinter GUI interface.
 It simply recognizes faces and marks attendance for the recognized faces at first